techfromsage/advanced-mis/topics/timeseries.md

 ### Events with class `player.timer.2`

 Talis Elevate allows you to upload video or youtube clips, or 'play' pdf files.
 This event tracks how long a user spent viewing some content in the Talis Elevate content player.
+The user could be the owner of a resource or a contributor.

 | Column | Description | Example |
 | --- | --- | --- |